pyvista/pyvista/doc/user-guide/jupyter/trame.rst

 * ``'server'``: Uses a view that is purely server-rendering.
 * ``'client'``: Uses a view that is purely client-rendering (generally safe without a virtual frame buffer)

-With any of these trame-based backend choices, you must await the call to :func:`set_jupyter_backend() <pyvista.set_jupyter_backend>` as mentioned above.
+With any of these Trame-based backend choices, you must await the call to :func:`set_jupyter_backend() <pyvista.set_jupyter_backend>` as mentioned above.